DirkTorre/DirkTorre/README.md

 ## Experience by subject

 <!--- https://www.tablesgenerator.com/markdown_tables --->
-An explenation of abbreviations used in skill, education and companies is listed in the second table below the first one.
+An explanation of abbreviations used in skill, education and companies is listed in the second table below the first one.

-exp. = Rough calculation of experince by years.
+exp. = Rough calculation of experience by years.
 This reflects only the verifiable time spent learning and working on these subjects; the actual total is greater due to concurrent experiences.

-free time = Study for fun in my free time.
+free time = Studying for fun in my free time.

 | category             | subject           | exp.       | skill | at education | at companies   | free time            |
 |----------------------|-------------------|------------|-------|--------------|----------------|----------------------|